 First, you need to determine what you are planning to charge for.
 This is called the pricing dimension.
 This metric will become the basis for your prices.
 For example, if you are an internet provider, your pricing dimension can be a GB.
 If you monetize your APIs, your pricing dimension can be an API request.
 If you are a phone service company, this metric can be a minute of phone communication.

-When providing a wide variety of services, you can have several pricing metrics.
+You can have several pricing metrics when providing a wide variety of services.
 Just make sure they are clear and transparent to the client.

 The pricing dimension has to be easy to track.
 You may need to invest in special software to do so.
 You should also consider the metric’s scalability.
 What if your company grows?
 Can the metric grow with it?
 Make sure pricing dimensions don’t hinder the company’s development speed.